U.S. confirms first two cases of monkeypox in children — one case is in California

 While the virus has led to many adult patients enduring pain and sometimes severe complications, many of the cases have so far resolved after several weeks without intensive treatment or hospitalization.

-But health authorities warn that monkeypox may pose greater dangers to children.
+But health authorities warn that monkeypox may pose greater dangers to young children.

 In countries that have seen an endemic spread of monkeypox before 2022, the World Health Organization warns that young children have died at higher rates from the disease.